JoshuaNathanael98/JoshuaNathanael98/README.md

+## Hello everyone

-## Hello everyone, thank you for have visiting my page.
+thank you for have visiting my page.
 This page will be about a little bit of introduction and also link to my project for data analyst

 - 👋 Hi, I’m **Joshua Nathanael**
 - 👀 I’m interested in Data Analyst and Managing Operations